amateurtools/Plucks/README.md

 DECAY has been bestowed with an eggregious 60 seconds worth of decay (more evident in the low notes)

-DAMP retains SuperRiley64's original filter scheme, which sounded better than a SVF or Low Pass.
+DAMP retains SuperRiley64's original filter scheme, which sounded better than a SVF or other Low Pass.

 COLOR adjusts the Karplus Strong exciter to be either a square wave or a noisy square wave, instead of an EQ boost.